Lyba-Tech/Vehicle-Counting-Using-OpenCV/README.md

-Here’s a README section for the provided code, explaining the theory behind the vehicle counting script:

----

 ### Vehicle Counting Using OpenCV

 This project demonstrates a vehicle counting system using OpenCV and background subtraction techniques.
 The goal is to detect and count vehicles in a video stream by analyzing frame-by-frame changes.
 Here's a breakdown of the theory and methodology used: